zrobertson466920/zrobertson466920.github.io/_posts/2025-7-7-ScalingReliability.md

 The paper's approach to classifying scaling behaviors is surprisingly informal.
 They define predictable scaling as fitting "closely to a linear functional form after, for example, exponentiating the cross-entropy loss" and state that "y = a exp{c·x} + b" represents the best case scenario where "y is the task performance metric and x is the validation perplexity."

 But how closely is "closely"?
 The paper provides no quantitative thresholds, no R² cutoffs, no criteria for acceptable deviation.
 Instead, they simply assert that Figure 5 shows the 18 tasks with "smooth, predictable improvement" while Figures 6-10 show the remaining 28 tasks grouped into various "degenerate scaling behaviors."
+These categories include: predictable, non-monotonic, noisy scaling, inverse scaling, trendless, and breakthrough.

 This subjective visual inspection has well-known problems in measurement theory.
 Different observers bring different priors, different tolerance for noise, and different implicit definitions of what constitutes a "trend."
 Without explicit criteria, we're building scientific conclusions on quicksand.